 2. They have betrayed your trust

 One of the solid reasons to break up a long-term relationship, a breakdown of trust can truly wreak havoc on the two people involved.
 Cheating is hard to forget or forgive.
 So are lying or keeping secrets from one another.
 Has your partner broken your trust one too many times?
-If yes, the relationship is treading on thin ice.
-Also, remember that cheaters can stray again so you need to decide carefully if they deserve another chance.
+If yes, then the relationship has already been treading on thin ice.
+Also, remember that cheaters can ALWAYS stray again so you need to decide carefully if they deserve another chance.

 3. They refuse to change

-Does your otherwise perfect partner have a bad habit you can’t condone – drinking, smoothing, excessive gambling, bad financial decisions and so on?
-This can create a huge wedge between the two of you.
-The problem can snowball, if, despite your best efforts, he refuses to change.
+Does your otherwise perfect partner have a bad habit you can’t condone?
+Say, drinking, smoothing, excessive gambling, bad financial decisions and so on?
+Because things such as these can create a huge wedge between the two of you.
+The problem can snowball eventually, if, despite your best efforts, they refuse to change.

-There is no one without faults but if he refuses to make any effort, it means he simply doesn’t respect you enough to listen to you.
-And you having to suffer the consequences of his bad behavior is enough reason to end a relationship, no matter what people say.
+There is no one without faults but if s/he refuses to make any effort, it means that they simply don’t respect you enough to listen to you.
+And you having to suffer the consequences of their bad behavior is enough reason to end a relationship, no matter what people say.

 4. You are holding each other back